Hey light nation,

 If you like and will use this technique and if you respect the author, please, use tag #multioutliners

-We did this light painting artworks using MultiOutLining method and very special MultiOutLiners tools, which already are in prototype stage.
-Being developed up to professional stage, MultiOutLiners tools will be offered on market.
-Stay tuned :)
+We did this light painting artworks using MultiOutLining method and very special MultiOutLiners tools, which could be done by everyone who are familiar with electronic and material treatment.

 Thank you for watching and reading.